g41797/matryoshka/flat/docs/layer2_quickref.md

 - A mailbox that moves ownership between Masters.
 - A Master that ties it all together.

-No pool yet.
+No pool yet:
-Builder creates items.
+- Builder creates items.
-Builder destroys items.
+- Builder destroys items.

 Mailbox moves them.

 ---